Improving Matrix Exponential for Generative AI Flows: A Taylor-Based Approach Beyond Paterson--Stockmeyer: Performance analysis in generative flow models

 \section{Performance analysis in generative flow models}

-To evaluate the efficiency gains of the proposed matrix exponential approach (\texttt{expm\_flow\_sastre}) relative to the baseline (\texttt{expm\_flow}), we conducted a series of numerical experiments using three standard computer vision datasets: CIFAR-10, ImageNet32, and ImageNet64.
+To evaluate the efficiency gains of the proposed matrix exponential approach (\texttt{expm\_flow\_opt15}) relative to the baseline (\texttt{expm\_flow}), we conducted a series of numerical experiments on the three aforementioned datasets: CIFAR-10, ImageNet32, and ImageNet64.
 All tests were executed on a system equipped with an Intel Xeon Platinum 8268 Processor, an NVIDIA RTX8000 GPU and 128~GB of RAM.

+Note that in this section both the matrix exponential and the reduced-rank approximation \eqref{eq:expmWV} are used following the generative model framework in \cite{xiao2020generative}.
+Specifically, the matrix exponential is utilized for matrices smaller than $24 \times 24$, while the approximation \eqref{eq:expmWV} is applied to larger matrices.
+In the context of the reduced-rank approximation, where no scaling is applied ($s=0$), the computational cost of the baseline algorithm increases linearly with the degree $m$ according to \eqref{C_orig}.
+Consequently, the proposed algorithm is significantly more efficient, as demonstrated in Section~\ref{sec:EFEVPOL} for Taylor based evaluation formula with approximation order $m=15+$.
+Furthermore, this performance gap widens as the polynomial degree increases.
+Moreover, as suggested by Remark~\ref{remark1}, these efficiency ratios could be more significant for nonnormal matrices.

 The evaluation consists of two parts.
 First, isolated benchmarks were performed to compare the execution times of both methods across various matrix sizes, independent of other neural network components.
 Second, both algorithms were integrated into the coupling layers of a Glow-based architecture \cite{kingma2018glow}, following the methodology described in \cite{xiao2020generative}.
-Performance is quantified by measuring total computation time and calculating the speed-up ratio, defined as the execution time of \texttt{expm\_flow} divided by that of \texttt{expm\_flow\_sastre}.
+Performance is quantified by measuring total computation time and calculating the speed-up ratio, defined as the execution time of \texttt{expm\_flow} divided by that of \texttt{expm\_flow\_opt15}.

 The flow model architecture, illustrated in Figure \ref{diagram}, follows a multi-scale structure.
 The squeeze operation performs downsampling by halving the spatial dimensions and quadrupling the channel count.
 Subsequently, the split operation partitions the feature maps along the channel dimension; one portion is directed to the output as a latent representation, while the remaining part is propagated through the subsequent layers of the model.
 Training was conducted for 50 epochs using the Adam optimizer \cite{zhang2018improved} with a fixed learning rate of 0.01.